 Most women who have had a baby will experience some degree of weakness to their tummy and/or pelvic floor muscles which may lead to pelvic or back dysfunction and poor core control.

-They need to re-connect with their bodies both physically and emotionally in what is an amazing but highly sensitive post-natal period and Gemma feels that Physiotherapists are in an ideal position to aid this process.
+They need to re-connect with their bodies both physically and emotionally in what is an amazing but highly sensitive post-natal period and we feel that Physiotherapists are in an ideal position to aid this process.

 However your baby was delivered you may have concerns or issues relating to the birth or post natal recovery.
-Gemma has experience in successfully treating the following complaints and conditions:
+We have experience in successfully treating the following complaints and conditions: